awaescher/RepoZ/README.md

 # RepoZ

-RepoZ is a lightweight git repository information aggregator with Windows Explorer- & CLI-enhancements helping you keeping track of git repositories on your development machine.
+RepoZ is a lightweight git repository hub with Windows Explorer- & CLI-enhancements helping you keeping track of git repositories on your development machine.

 📦  [Check the Releases page](https://github.com/awaescher/RepoZ/releases) to download the latest binaries!